 Shea butter is another vitamin-rich moisturizer in the formula.

-There’s also an ingredient called ozokerite, also known as earth wax.
+There’s also an active ingredient called ozokerite, also known as earth wax.
 This helps the other ingredients stick together.

 Tapioca and baking soda soak up the moisture while probiotics break down the bacteria that cause the stink.